Codesauna/mortgage-repayment-calculator-main/README.md

 ## Welcome! 👋

-Thanks for checking out this coding challenge.This is an evaluation task for the job application due to a high number of applicants.
+Thanks for checking out this coding challenge.This is an evaluation task for the job application.
 The evaluation criteria will be

-Adherence to the design - Pixel Perfect design Understanding of Requirements on the first go(No Scope for Q&A Clarifications during the challenge) Availability of Developer
+- Adherence to the design - Pixel Perfect design
+- Understanding of Requirements on the first go(No Scope for Q&A Clarifications during the challenge)
+- Availability of Developer
-Speed of Development
+- Speed of Development
-Code Quality
+- Code Quality
-Best practices from Production grade environments Documentation
+- Best practices from Production grade environments
+- Documentation

 We reserve the right to reject the candidate if the above criteria is not met.
 We reserve the right to final decisions.
 Acceptance to the challenge is not a guarantee for the job.